 Ganesha and Ved Vyasa started to write Mahabharata, Lord Krishna presented Akshaya Patra, the unending bowl of food material to Pandava during their exile.
 Lord Krishna conferred the unending prosperity and empire to his poor friend Sudama and transformed his old hut into royal palace with all the amenities, on this day.

 I hope readers must have liked all above interesting legends based on Puranic Katha and try to attain best possible positive results through their Punya-karma.

 List of charitable things to be donated on this day to please Pitra or our forefathers

 i) Jal (water) in copper or silver vessel

 Do’s and don’ts

-Jain perform ritual on Akshaya Tritiya by offering holy bath to the image of Lord Rishabha dev, the first Teerthankar of Jain with sugarcane juice and celebrated the Varshitap Paran, i.e. the ending of his one-year fast (Varshitap) by consuming sugarcane juice on this significant day.
+Jain perform rituals on Akshaya Tritiya by remembering and offering holy bath to the image of Lord Rishabha Dev, the first Teerthankar of Jain with sugarcane juice.
+Jain people celebrate the Varshitap Paran, i.e. the ending of his one-year fast (Varshitap) by consuming sugarcane juice on this significant day.